When will my phone get Android 12?

 - Nokia 3.4

 Nokia missed most of its deadlines for its Android 11 update schedule, and it failed to deliver the promised Android 11 update to its Nokia 9 Pureview flagship.
-This year, we'll have to wait and see how long HMD Global takes on its older devices.
+This year, it avoided giving us any actual update calendar, so we have no way of knowing how long Nokia phone owners will have to wait.

 When will my OnePlus phone get Android 12?